 “They beat me ’till I couldn’t breathe”.
 When he fell they kicked him on the ground and kept hitting him.
 They raised their batons high and “beat us right to the bone”.
-Afterwards the group tried to run, but a police officer tripped the interviewee and continued to hit him while he was on the ground.
+Afterwards the group tried to run, but a police officer tripped the respondent and continued to hit him while he was on the ground.
 Sometimes there were four police officers hitting one person at the same time.
-They beat the interviewee in the head, smashing his cheek.
+They beat the respondent in the head, smashing his cheek.
 The group could smell alcohol on the police officers breath.
 One of the police officers started to search a woman, the police officer groped her breasts and touched her body.
 The woman pushed him back and the police beat her to the ground.
 The strikes brought out long red marks on her stomach.
 Eventually all these 16 people escaped and ran towards Bosnia.
-The interviewee told us how the police chased them with sticks, beating them on the back.
+The respondent told us how the police chased them with sticks, beating them on the back.
 The police officers kept chasing them even after they crossed the border.

-The interviewee described another experience before this one, where a particular officer had scared him to death.
+The respondent described another experience before this one, where a particular officer had scared him to death.
 The perpetrator beat him to the ground and shouted at him to lie down.
 Then he took his gun and fired a shot into the ground, right next to his ear.
 “I couldn’t hear anything after that” he stated.

 The group walked back to Velika Kladusa after that.
 They were so shocked that took some hours, before they started feeling the physical pain of their injuries.
 The women spent all day in the tent.
 They were injured and shocked.
 Later the interviewee went to the camp to check if they were okay, but they said they felt very bad.